provenance-io/provenance-mobile-wallet/README.md

 7. Once downloaded, double click to install

 Verify your signing configuration
+1. Use an existing XCode workspace or create a sample Flutter app using `flutter create myapp`
-1. Open the workspace `ios/Runner.xcworkspace`
+2. Open the workspace (i.e. `ios/Runner.xcworkspace` created by `flutter create `myapp`)
-2. In the Project Navigator window, select the top level Runner directory
+3. In the Project Navigator window, select the top level Runner directory
-3. Select the Signing & Capabilites tab
+4. Select the Signing & Capabilites tab
-4. Under Signing(Debug and Profile), you should not see any issues
+5. Under Signing(Debug and Profile), you should not see any issues
-5. If Xcode was open during any previous steps, it may need to be closed and re-opened
+6. If Xcode was open during any previous steps, it may need to be closed and re-opened

 ### Android Studio Configuration
 Download SDKs
 1. Open Android Studio
 2. Open Preferences (Android Studio -> Preferences)
 3. Open SDK Manager (Appearance & Behavior -> System Settings -> Android SDK)
+    1. If the `Android SDK Location` is empty, click `Edit` to install the Android SDK.
 4. On the SDK Platforms tab, select
     1. Android 12.0
     2. Android 10.0
     3. Android 9.0
-1. At the lower right-hand corner of the window, check Show Package Details
+5. At the lower right-hand corner of the window, check Show Package Details
-2. For each Android version with which you would like to create an emulator, select the Google Play image that matches your system architecture
+6. For each Android version with which you would like to create an emulator, select the Google Play image that matches your system architecture
-6. On the SDK Tools tab, select
+7. On the SDK Tools tab, select
     1. Android SDK Build-Tools
     2. Android SDK Command-line Tools
     3. Android Emulator
     4. Android SDK Platform-Tools
-1. Click OK to download and install
+8. Click OK to download and install

 ### Visual Studio Code Configuration
 Install the Flutter extension